metehantrkmn/DevopsCase/README.md

 For **push** operations to the **dev** and **test** branches, deployments were planned to be executed directly in their respective environments.
 Additionally, the product would be moved between environments for branch merges.

 To implement the approach described above, **GitHub Actions** and **Jenkins** were used separately.
 However, due to some issues encountered with both solutions, a complete implementation could not be achieved.
-A locally created cluster was made accessible over the web using **ngrok**.
+A locally created cluster was made accessible over the web using **ngrok** which is a tool that allows you to expose a local server or application to the internet securely via a publicly accessible URL.
 A workflow was created using **GitHub Actions**, but during the flow, communication with the Kubernetes control plane failed due to improper authentication, causing the flow to stop at the deployment stage.

 To address this issue, the /.kube/config file was added as a secret in GitHub, and various configurations were tested.
 However, no successful results were obtained.